Fatimalateef/mycours/README.md

 # coursera
-its all about the web develpmoent course from coursera
+its all about the web development course from coursera